JRMurr/JRMurr.github.io/data/blog/type-safe-groupby-in-typescript.md

 type Filter<T> = MapValuesToKeysIfAllowed<T>[keyof T];
 ```

 This type helper does a few things.
-First it maps over all the values in T (`[K in keyof T]`) and makes the value the key if it is a subset of `string | number | symbol` (`T[K] extends PropertyKey ?
-K`), if it's not a subset its value the `never` type.
+First it maps over all the values in `T` (`[K in keyof T]`) and makes the value the key if it is a subset of `string | number | symbol` (`T[K] extends PropertyKey ?
+K`), if it's not a subset its value will bethe `never` type.
 Finally, we use an [index access type](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html) to get all values of the transformed object as a union.
 This step will drop all the `never` values automatically for us since adding `never` to a union is like saying `or false` its basically is a no op.

 That was a mouthful so let's see an example